 When it comes right down to it, video production is about relationships.
 Yes, you need skills to produce a project, but if you can't find anyone willing to hire you, then it's going to be pretty tough to make a living.
 Impressing a client is a crucial element that will help you get repeat business, as well as referrals.
-With that in mind, here are four tips to impress your next client.
+With that in mind, here are five tips to impress your next client.

 1. Be Prepared